wix-incubator/obsidian/packages/ts-morph-extensions/README.md

-# ts-morph-utils
+# ts-morph-extensions
-Utilities for working with ts-morph projects and TypeScript configurations.
+Extensions and utilities for working with ts-morph projects and TypeScript configurations.

 ## Overview
 This package provides a simple interface for managing ts-morph projects with automatic TypeScript configuration discovery and caching.